cpapakonstantinou/eim/README.md

 ### 1D TE Mode Equation Derivation
-The **Transverse Electric (TE) mode** only has a transverse component for a slab waveguide.
-For proof, expand **Maxwell’s equations** in the absence of free charges or currents:
+The Transverse Electric (TE) mode is purely transverse for a slab waveguide.
+To begin the proof, expand Maxwell’s equations in the absence of free charges or currents.
+This will later be related to the TE mode condition.

 $$
 \nabla \times \mathbf{E} = -j\omega\mu_0 \mathbf{H}